 FastestVPN Upgrades With a Bang - Introducing a New UI, Advanced Settings & Better Access to the Internet

-With a constant dedication to the service, FastestVPN being a top runner in the making has exciting news: They've announced a complete 360 revamp to the VPN service, introducing stronger security, a slick and user-friendly UI, and much more to make users safer on the internet again.
+With a constant dedication to the service, FastestVPN being a top runner in the making has exciting news: They've announced a complete 360 revamp of VPN apps.

-/EIN News/ -- GEORGE TOWN, Cayman Islands, Oct.
-10, 2022 (GLOBE NEWSWIRE) -- FastestVPN focuses its efforts on providing the best VPN service that is affordable.
+GEORGE TOWN, CAYMAN ISLANDS, CAYMAN ISLANDS, October 12, 2022 /EINPresswire.com/ -- FastestVPN focuses its efforts on providing the best VPN service that is affordable.
 However, it's much more than just a budgeted option.
 Their team is constantly on the rise to bring about major changes to the app, starting with a new flashed-up version of its UI.

 In their previous updates, FastestVPN brought out extensions for Firefox and Chrome, but the latest updates are a bigger treat.